 - The defendant maliciously or recklessly engages in communications conduct so outrageous in character, duration, and extreme in degree, so as to go beyond all possible bounds of decency and tolerance;

 - The defendant’s intent is to cause fear, anxiety, emotional upset or to impugn the dignity of the plaintiff, and

 The Court ordered a permanent injunction prohibiting her from publishing any content directed at or about the plaintiffs, the families, or their business associates anywhere online.
 However, the Court also acknowledged that the defendant had previously shown no deference to Court orders, and so the Court also transferred ownership of all existing posts to the respective plaintiffs, giving them the power needed to have the posts pulled from the various hosting sites themselves.

 In addressing the creation of the new cause of action, the Court acknowledged the ONCA’s finding in Merrifield that Courts should avoid creating new causes of action out of convenience, but distinguished the case at hand, saying that existing torts such as defamation had proven to be insufficient to address the type of behaviour and persistence displayed by the defendant.

 The new tort has yet to be addressed in an appeal, and so it is in the early stages.
 However, if upheld, the tort of harassment through internet communication may open the door for more stringent remedies for individuals and organizations who become the subject of persistent, targeted harassment in various online forums.

-At Milosevic Fiske LLP, we keep abreast of evolving legal developments in the common law and often blog about precedent-setting or otherwise significant decisions.
+At Milosevic & Associates, we keep abreast of evolving legal developments in the common law and often blog about precedent-setting or otherwise significant decisions.
 We invite you to read our weekly blogs or to contact our litigation lawyers directly by phone at 416-916-1387 or online if you have questions about recent developments in the law.